As a prospective post-master's certificate student, you must complete the following steps to apply to the DePaul School of Music:

 Chicago, IL 60614

-Vocalists, Violinists, & All Jazz Applicants: In addition to your online application, you must submit a pre-audition screening video by December 15. will only be considered based on the availability of audition times.
+Vocalists, Violinists, String Bassists and all Jazz Applicants: In addition to your online application, you must submit a pre-audition screening video by December 1. will only be considered based on the availability of audition times.
 Upon passing the pre-audition screening, you will receive notification by no later than December 20 inviting you to schedule your live audition.

 All Other Instruments: After submitting your online application, you will receive a confirmation letter inviting you to schedule your live audition.